liferay/liferay-docs/distribute/publish/articles/00-publishing-your-app/02-preparing-your-app.markdown

 A *Liferay App* (sometimes just called an *app*) is a collection of one or more of these plugins, packaged together to represent the full functionality of an application on the Liferay platform.
-In addition to the plugins contained within an app, apps have meta-data such as names, descriptions, versions, and other ancillary information used to describe and track the app throughout its life cycle.
+In addition to the plugins contained within an app, apps have metadata such as names, descriptions, versions, and other ancillary information used to describe and track the app throughout its life cycle.